Chart Color Schemes

 Residential development activity is lower than average in Wandana Heights according to AreaSearch's national comparison of local real estate markets

-Wandana Heights had 16 dwelling approvals over the five-year period from January 2017 to December 2021, with an average of three new dwellings approved annually.
-This low development level reflects its rural nature and the fact that housing needs drive development rather than market demand.
-The small number of approvals means individual projects can significantly impact annual growth statistics.
+Wandana Heights had six dwelling approvals over the five-year period ending 20XX, with one new dwelling approved annually.
+This low development level reflects its rural nature, where housing needs drive development rather than broad market demand.
+The small number of approvals can significantly impact annual growth and relativity statistics.

 Frequently Asked Questions - Development